Pennsylvania Route 662: Route description

 The road crosses into Ruscombmanor Township before PA 662 splits from PA 73 at a roundabout by making a turn to the northeast to remain along Memorial Highway.
 A short distance later, the route makes a northwest turn.
 The road leaves the Oley Valley and heads northwest and then north over a wooded mountain prior to coming to the community of Pricetown.
 In this area, the road passes a few homes and businesses at the intersection with the eastern terminus of PA 12.

-Past this area, PA 662 crosses over wooded South Mountain, where there is a few homes.
+Past this area, PA 662 crosses over wooded South Mountain, where there are several homes.
 After crossing the mountain, the route heads north into the borough of Fleetwood, where it becomes South Richmond Street and passes through residential areas.
 After crossing Norfolk Southern's Reading Line at-grade, the route turns east onto West Main Street and enters the commercial downtown of Fleetwood.
 A short distance later, PA 662 turns north onto North Franklin Street, passing more homes.
 The road leaves Fleetwood for Richmond Township, at which point the name becomes Moselem Springs Road.
 PA 662 heads northwest through agricultural areas prior to reaching a roundabout with US 222 near businesses in the community of Moselem Springs.